-Terry Howe’s conceptual, environmental art exhibition ‘Looking For Clues’ is at DSP from 15 August to 31 December 2020.
-Visit it online or in-park.
+Terry Howe’s conceptual, environmental art exhibition ‘Looking For Clues’ is at DSP until 31 May 2021.
+Visit it online.

-Terry’s exhibition outdoors and in the Sheds salon gallery is a playful yet insightful examination of the ‘found’ and ‘natural’ that surround us.
+Terry’s online exhibition is a playful yet insightful examination of the ‘found’ and ‘natural’ that surround us.
 A reminder of how small and fragile this planet is.

 We asked Terry to describe his work in his own words.